Germain Brice: The final edition

 The page after the frontispiece of the seventh edition of Germain Brice's travel guide, published in 1717.
 This is a special print of this edition.
 It is dedicated to August Wilhelm, Herzog von Braunschweig-Wolfenbüttel and shows the coat of arms of the ducal house of the Herzogtum Braunschweig-Lüneburg.

-It wasn't difficult for Germain Brice to find a publisher for his publication.
+It was not difficult for Germain Brice to find a publisher for his publication.
 The travel guide sold extremely well and the publishers also made good money from it.
 While the first edition consisted of 565 pages, the number rose to over 2000 pages in the final edition (1752).

 The final edition moved away from the original intention of being a travel guide to Paris and became a guide for art lovers, detailing the artistic wealth of Paris.
 It was the age of the Grand Tour and in particular the British Jeunesse dorée, the children of the aristocracy and the landed gentry, were stocking up on art knowledge in continental Europe, but also on works of art for their town mansions and country houses.
 Brice's travel guide provided the background information.